patrickahrend/TUM-NLP-Praktikum/README.md

 I decided to run two embeddings approaches, one where the process description and legal text is concatenated and then embedded and one where they are embedded separately and then concatenated.
 First is called _combined and second _separate.

-3.Train the models:
+3. Train the models:
 ```bash
 make models
 ```
 This command will train the models and save them in the models folder.
 It will also save the predictions of the models in the reference/model results folder.

-4.To display the results of the models in the frontend:
+4. To display the results of the models in the frontend:
 ```bash
 make start-api
 make start-frontend